quteron/algorithmify/algorithms/sorting/comparison-sort/selection-sort/README.md

 ## Selection Sort
 Today we are going to look at another elementary sorting algorithm - [Selection Sort][].
-This is an [in-place][] [comparison sort][] algorithm that is not actually efficient for large data sets but is also a good example to be known for educationl purpose.
+This is an [in-place][] [comparison sort][] algorithm that is not actually efficient for large data sets but is also a good example to be known for educational purpose.

 So let's get started!